Skip to content

 United Kingdom Reg 1181735 Registered charity Official website Charity Commission register

-PRS MEMBERS' FUND is a registered charity (no. 1181735) working in older people across the United Kingdom.
+Prs Members' Fund is a registered charity (no. 1181735) working in poverty relief across the United Kingdom.
 Its latest Charity Commission filing directs 77% of spending to charitable activities, holding roughly 4 months of reserves, and files its annual accounts on time.
-Income has been growing over recent years.
+Reported income has been declining (≈10% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-PRS MEMBERS' FUND has a Clarity Score of 72 out of 100 on CharityCompare (2 stars, Needs improvement).
+Prs Members' Fund has a Clarity Score of 72 out of 100 on CharityCompare (3 stars, Needs improvement).
 Charity Commission registration number 1181735.
 Status: Registered.
-Primary cause area: Older people.
-Latest accounts year 2020: total income £2.2m, with 77% of expenditure on charitable activities.
+Primary cause area: Poverty relief.
+Latest accounts year 2024: total income £1.4m, with 77% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 4 months of operating costs.
 No major red flags from our filing review.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .